oysteijo/npy_array/README.md

     ./configure
     make

-This will build a static library `libc_npy.a` which can be linked in to your executable with the `-lc_npy` option to the linker.
+This will build a static library `libnpy_array.a` which can be linked in to your executable with the `-lnpy_array` option to the linker.
 Since this is such alpha stage, I do not recommend to install this.

 ## Status